ioBroker/ioBroker.javascript/README.md

 ### isAstroDay
     isAstroDay ()
 Returns true if the current time is between the astro sunrise and sunset.

+### compareTime
+    compareTime (startTime, endTime, operation, timeToCompare) Compares given time with limits.

+If timeToCompare is not given, so the actual time will be used.

+Following operations are possible:

+- > - if given time is greater as startTime
+- >= - if given time is greater or equal to startTime
+- < - if given time is less as startTime
+- <= - if given time is less or equal to startTime
+- == - if given time is equal to startTime
+- <> - if given time is not equal to startTime
+- between - if given time is between startTime and endTime
+- not between - if given time is not between startTime and endTime

+Time can be Date object or Date with time or just time.

 ### setState
     setState (id, state, ack, callback)